HananMehmood5/deel-auto-complete/questions.md

 - `Using Event Listeners`:

-  We can defined the event listeners in parent and emit the events in the child.
+  We can define the event listeners in parent and emit the events in the child.
 In this way, we will be to pass data from child to parent.

 ---